ibm-cloud-docs/databases-for-enterprisedb/learn-dashboard-overview.md

 ## Backups

 The _Backups_ tab is the UI for managing your deployments backups.
 All of the available backups are listed with their timestamps.
-Click on a backup to grab its ID or to restore it into a new deployment.
+Click a backup to grab its ID or to restore it into a new deployment.
 More information is on the [Managing Backups](/docs/databases-for-enterprisedb?topic=cloud-databases-dashboard-backups) page.

 ## Settings